-Boston is home to over 26,000 Asian residents, representing 9% of the city’s population, and constituting one of the fast-growing groups in the city.
-Asian immigrants tend to underutilize health care services, and often lack the information, time or resources necessary to practice preventive health maintenance.
+Boston is home to over 63,000 Asian residents, representing 9.5% of the city’s population, and constituting one of the fastest-growing groups in the city.
+Asian immigrants tend to underutilize health care services, and often lack the information, time, or resources necessary to practice preventive health maintenance.
 This can be attributed in part to cultural differences and linguistic barriers, as well as financial concerns, such as lack of health insurance.

 Since its inception, funded programs and projects have addressed: tuberculosis, hypertension, hepatitis B, chronic disease prevention, domestic and family violence, smoking cessation and prevention, and the importance of primary care and understanding the American health care system, among other health issues.
 Because of the diversity of the programs and organizations supported, the AHI has been able to reach a broad segment of the Asian community, from toddlers to senior citizens.

-As of 2011, the Asian/Pacific Islander community is the fastest growing group nationally.
-It now comprises 5.8% of the total population nationally, 5.3% of the total population in Massachusetts, and 8.9% in the city of Boston.
-Within the state there is a high concentration in the Greater Boston area, especially in Quincy, Malden, Brookline, Cambridge and Newton.
-In addition, Lowell, Worcester, Fall River, and Springfield also have sizable and diverse Asian populations.
+As of 2015, the Asian/Pacific Islander community is the fastest growing group nationally.
+It now comprises 5.8% of the total population nationally, 5.3% of the total population in Massachusetts, and 9.5% in the city of Boston.

 For more information contact: